 Parents must validate that the player does not have any of these systems using the SSU Play App and indicating attendance for the practice or game.
 If a player does not have a response to attendance, it will be assumed that the parent has not performed the proper screening and they will not be allowed to participate until it is complete.

 If your player or anyone in your household is awaiting the results of a COVID test, you should keep your player at home.
+Close contacts and positive cases must quarantine in accordance with Concord Public Schools guidelines.

 Players and coaches will be required to wear masks at clinics, practices, and games.